 The program offers the following confidential services FREE of charge:

-- 24 hour, 365 days per year emergency response either by telephone, at the incident scene or alternate location under extreme circumstances.
+- Victim Advocates are available to respond 24 hour, 365 days per year to emergencies in the Sandy community either by telephone or in person; at the scene of the incident or alternate location under extreme circumstances.

-- Emotional support for all victims of violent crime.
+- Provide support for all victims of violent crime.

 - Information and referral services for counseling, support groups, financial assistance, food banks, child care, legal assistance along with a variety of other resources.